Skip to main content

 We also offer financial assistance to help cover relocation costs.

-If your family members are not EEA/Swiss citizens, you may be able to bring them to the UK.
+If your family members are not EEA or Swiss citizens, you may be able to bring them to the UK.
 However, in most circumstances, there are strict conditions that you and your family will need to meet.
-You will have to show your family members do not need to claim welfare benefits.
+You will have to show that your family members do not need to claim welfare benefits.

-Further information for those who are being sponsored by the University via Skilled Worker or Government Authorised Exchange (Temporary Work) can be found via the following links:
+The UK Government website offers further information for those who are being sponsored by the University through a Skilled Worker visa or a Government Authorised Exchange (Temporary Work) visa.

-UK immigration law is complex and getting it wrong has serious consequences.
+UK immigration law is complex.
+Getting it wrong has serious consequences.
 While we will always seek to support you, you should always consult a specialist adviser.
-To find out more, see the Citizens Advice Bureau's help with immigration problems.
+To find out more, see the Citizens Advice Bureau’s help with immigration problems.

-• a letter from the University confirming you are employed at Cardiff University and confirming your UK address (the HR Service Centre can supply this for you on request)
+• a letter from the University confirming that you are employed at Cardiff University, and confirming your UK address (the HR Service Centre can supply this for you on request)

 The bank may ask for your written permission to get a reference about you from a bank or financial institution if you have an account in the country that you come from.